shivank21/LLM_CTF_SaTML/README.md

 # LLM_CTF_SaTML

-This repository contains all the work that is there our team did for the Large Language Model Capture-the-Flag (LLM CTF) Competition @ SaTML 2024.
-The aim of the competition was to find out whether simple prompting and filtering mechanisms can make LLM applications robust to prompt injection and extraction.
+This repository contains all the work our team put into the Large Language Model Capture-the-Flag (LLM CTF) Competition @ SaTML 2024.
+The competition's goal was to explore how basic prompting and filtering techniques could enhance the resilience of LLM applications against prompt injection and extraction.

 ## Competition Overview